Per- and Polyfluoroalkyl Substances (PFAS)

 How changing knowledge has impacted drinking water guidance over time

-MDH has been working on guidance for PFAS in drinking water since 2002.
-Knowledge and understanding of PFAS has grown and evolved.
-Below is a description of how drinking water guidance has adjusted over time.
+MDH has reviewed and updated guidance for PFAS in drinking water since 2002.
+Below is a description of how drinking water guidance has changed over time.

 Year | PFOA | PFOS | PFHxS | PFHxA | PFBA | PFBS |